How to Write a Press Release: The Definitive Guide (2020)

 In many ways, your lead is just as important as your headline.

-Let’s say you get a journalist to stop what they’re doing and read your release.
+Let’s say you get a journalist to read your release.
 That means your headline did its job.
 Which is great.

 But they’re not going to cover your news unless your release grabs their attention in the first 2-3 sentences.